Are you travelling for the holidays? Or just planning your next trip away? Follow these tips and pack your suitcase like a pro!

 Pack your pajamas and the first outfit that you plan to wear near the top of the suitcase.
 This means you won’t have to unpack the whole suitcase when you get to your destination.

 Lay any suits or coats on top, folded in half.
 Shut the suitcase – you are all packed!

 Add a TSA-approved lock to your suitcase for security.

-Unless you have an unmistakable suitcase, such as a pattern or a striking colour, add something to distinguish your suitcase from the hoards of black and blue suitcases on the conveyor belt.
+Unless you have an unmistakable suitcase, such as a pattern or a striking colour (like in Barbie pink), add something to distinguish your suitcase from the hoards of black and blue suitcases on the conveyor belt.
 My favourite suitcase is a standard blue.
 I like to wrap an unusual ribbon around one handle to be able to easily recognise it.